webiriston-source/webiristonsite/replit.md

 ## Overview

-This is a modern, interactive developer portfolio website built as a single-page application (SPA).
-The site showcases technical expertise through the portfolio itself, featuring smooth animations, an interactive terminal, skill visualization, and a contact form.
+This is a modern, interactive developer portfolio website built as a single-page application (SPA) for @alliniriston.
+The site showcases technical expertise through the portfolio itself, featuring smooth animations, an interactive terminal, skill visualization, and a contact form with Telegram integration.
 Built with a focus on performance and user experience, it demonstrates fullstack capabilities while serving as a professional portfolio.

+## Recent Changes

+**December 30, 2025:**
+- Integrated Telegram Bot API for contact form - messages sent directly to @alliniriston
+- Removed all GitHub and LinkedIn references - only Telegram as social contact
+- Extracted project data to `client/src/data/projects.ts` for scalability
+- Updated SEO metadata with canonical URL, Open Graph tags, and proper author info
+- Removed `githubUrl` field from Project schema

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Environment Variables

+Required for contact form functionality:
+- `TELEGRAM_BOT_TOKEN` - Bot token from @BotFather
+- `TELEGRAM_CHAT_ID` - Chat ID to receive messages

+If these are not set, the contact form will still save messages locally but won't send to Telegram.

 ## System Architecture